Updated 17 January 2023 and 15 May 2023.

 Our forums bring ICS leaders together to exchange ideas, share experiences and challenges, and connect directly with policy makers to influence national thinking.
 2022/23 is a transition year for ICSs, and we will be supporting our members throughout this period to develop strategies that will improve people’s health and wellbeing.

-September 2022 - ICP directors meeting: Our next meeting of ICP directors with local authority officers working on ICPs will be a chance to:
+25 January – ICP directors and lead officers meeting: Our next meeting with ICP directors and local authority officers working on ICPs will be a chance to:

 - discuss members’ progress in developing their integrated care strategies